pmkalshetti/parametric_sphere_fitting/README.md

 A parametric sphere is fit to a point cloud using ideas from https://github.com/awf/OpenSubdiv-Model-Fitting.
 There are 6 parameters: 3 for scale, 3 for translation.

 ## Requirements
-- Modified Eigen branch at https://bitbucket.org/sergarrido/eigen_pr/src/block-lma-awf-expts/ for Block sparse Levenberg-Marquardt
+- Modified Eigen branch at https://bitbucket.org/sergarrido/eigen_pr/src/block-lma-awf-expts/ for Block sparse Levenberg-Marquardt (Note: This branch has some minor bugs, so a bug free version is included here.)
 - [OpenSubdiv](http://graphics.pixar.com/opensubdiv/docs/intro.html) for Loop Subdivision evaluation and derivatives
 - [Open3D](http://www.open3d.org/) for visualization